 - 1. Communication (including composition and speech). - 2.
-Humanities Electives: English, fine arts, foreign language, history, humanities, music, philosophy, speech, theatre. - Natural Sciences and Mathematics Electives: astronomy, biology, chemistry, environmental science, geology, mathematics (except MATH 098 and 101), meteorology, oceanography, physical science, physics. - Social Science Electives: anthropology, economics, geography, history, philosophy, political science, psychology, sociology, social science.
+Humanities Electives: English, fine arts, foreign language, history, humanities, music, philosophy, speech, theatre. - Natural Sciences and Mathematics Electives: astronomy, biology, chemistry, earth science, environmental science, geology, mathematics (except MATH 098 and 101), meteorology, oceanography, physical science, physics. - Social Science Electives: anthropology, economics, geography, history, philosophy, political science, psychology, sociology, social science.

 Application for Graduation (Degrees and Certificates): GRADUATION IS NOT AUTOMATIC.
-Each student who expects to receive a degree or certificate must complete an application through the office of the Assistant to the Dean of Student Affairs (L-127, Lowe Building).
-The \$30 graduation fee must be paid in addition to the tuition and fees for the student's last semester of work.
+Each student who expects to receive a degree or certificate must complete an application and \$30 graduation fee must be paid.
+The graduation application is available in the Registrar, Counseling, Career, and Assistant to the Dean of Students offices.
+The application should be completed in the semester before the student plans to graduate.
 Students who will complete all academic work in the fall semester must complete an application for graduation or certificate by Oct.
-1, 1997.
-Students who will complete academic work during the spring semester must complete the application by March 1, 1998.
+5, 1998.
+Students who will complete academic work during the spring semester must complete the application by March 1, 1999.
 Each student's application will be reviewed and the student's program of study will be checked and verified.
-There will be one commencement ceremony in the spring of each year.
+There will be only one commencement ceremony in the spring of each year.
+Regardless of graduation completion dates, all graduates are invited to attend Spring Commencement.

 Students who wish to earn a second degree from Manchester Community-Technical College will be required to: complete a minimum of 15 credits beyond the number required for the initial degree, fulfill all requirements of the second degree, and pay a second graduation fee of \$30 if degrees are not received simultaneously.
+The Registrar will notify students of the results of the evaluation/audit.